 The situation surrounding the impact and spread of Covid-19 in the UK and around the world is changing so fast The Buyer has set up this rolling updates service to keep you abreast of the latest official guidelines and recommendations from the government, but also the individual steps that businesses are taking to keep trading and help their customers do the same.
-Today we turn the focus on latest off-trade sales, Bibendum’s LOCAL app to help home deliveries, The Drink Trust’s Emergency Fund and Louis Latour Agencies’ Banfi webinar amongst others.
+This is Part One of our Covid-19 blog that records the events and trade reaction over the days in March leading up to the closing of all bars and restaurants and subsequent national lockdown in the UK

 This is what this ‘Updates Service’ is for.
 To try and keep you up to date with the key information you need to run, manage and keep on top of this situation.
 Although this is primarily aimed at the situation in the UK we would also like to hear share advice and thoughts from around the word.
 Either by emailing firstname.lastname@example.org or tag us on social media at @TheBuyer11.

-The Drinks Trust, has set up an emergency fund specifically to help those directly affected by Covi-19 with funds available from April 6.
+The Drinks Trust, has set up an emergency fund specifically to help those directly affected by Covi-19 with funds available from April 6 to April 10.

 It says: “Since the beginning of March, demand for our services has increased significantly and many individuals are now in desperate need.
 The COVID-19 Emergency Fund will be made available from Monday April 6 and successful applicants will be awarded a £250 grant to assist them with essentials and to help them through the weeks ahead.”